dekuNukem/PicoRC/og_mac.md

 Non-destructive but a bit messy: Extend the power cable though the case.

-We are going the second route.
+I'll cover the second route.

+---

 Cut the power cable in half:

 ![Alt text](photos/mac_plus/half.jpeg)